Lèse-majesté: Germany

 Until 2017, it was illegal to publicly insult foreign heads of state.
 On 25 January 2017, the German justice minister Heiko Maas announced a decision by the cabinet to remove this law from the German criminal code, effective 1 January 2018.
 The decision came several months after Chancellor Angela Merkel announced in April 2016 a controversial decision to honour the Turkish government's request to prosecute a German comedian for reading an obscene poem about Turkish president Recep Tayyip Erdoğan on late-night television.
 In that announcement, Merkel also stated the intention to consider repeal of the little-known law.
 The prosecution was dropped in November 2016.

 Insulting the federal president is still illegal, but prosecution requires the authorisation of the president.

-However, members of the Bundestag can and have been sanctioned for denouncing the head of state during debates.
-Given that the president is recognized as an unbiased symbol of unity, it is not considered appropriate or acceptable for politicians to criticise them in public.
+While insults are generally not considered to be covered by freedom of speech in Germany and remain punishable by imprisonment of up to one year, punishment is harsher for insults of politicians, up to three years in prison.

 Iceland

 Insulting a country, foreign head of state, its representatives or flag can be punished by up to two years of imprisonment according to the 95th article of the penal code.
 For a very serious breach, the term can be extended to six years.

+As of 2022, two people have been convicted of lèse-majesté: author Þórbergur Þórðarson in 1934 and poet Steinn Steinarr in 1943, both for insults against Nazi Germany.